flare-foundation/docs/docs/dev/getting-started/setup/hardhat.md

 When done, it should print `Project created`.

+!!! tip
+    If you use the Windows command prompt, Hardhat might warn you that you need to install some dependencies manually.
+Do it using the command that the Hardhat setup guide provides.

 If you take a look in the `contracts` folder, you should find a sample source file called `Lock.sol`.
-It is a Solidity smart contract implementing a simple digital lock, where users can only withdraw funds after a given period of time:
+It is a Solidity smart contract implementing a digital lock, where users can only withdraw funds after a given period of time:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED